CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started.md

    ![](../media/github-login.png)

-1. Next, to get the authentication code, sign in to Outlook (https://outlook.office365.com/mail/) with the git credentials provided in the Environment Details page.
+1. Next, to get the authentication code, sign in to Outlook (https://outlook.office365.com/mail/) with the git credentials within the Environment tab from the previous step.
+Once you have logged into Outlook, find the recent email containing the verification code.
 Enter the verification code, and click on **Verify**.

+   >**Note:** The email containing the verification code can somtimes creep into the archive/spam folders within your Outlook.

    ![](../media/authgit.png)